-Trinity Lutheran School is fully accredited by the National Lutheran School Association of the Lutheran Church-Missouri Synod, as well as being formally recognized by the State of Illinois.
+Trinity Lutheran School is fully accredited by the National Lutheran School Association of the Lutheran Church-Missouri Synod, as well as being formally registered and recognized by the Illinois State Board of Education.
 We are also a member of the Illinois Coalition of Nonpublic Schools.